Scholae latinae: online Latin course

 Teaching material: for levels from A1 to B2: Familia Romana, Latine disco (student’s manual), the Grammatica Latina and the Exercitia Latina I; for the B3 level: the Fabulae Syrae, the Epitome historiae sacrae and Ritchie’s Fabulae faciles; for the C1.1 and the C1.2 levels: Roma aeterna, the Exercitia Latina II and Roma aeterna: instructions.

-Teachers: Roberto Carfagni, Natalija Čepeláková and Luciano Romano.
+Teachers: Roberto Carfagni, Luciano Romano, Natalija Čepeláková and Omar López Pacheco.

 Cost of the courses: A1, A2, B1, B2: 219 euros each; B3, C1.1, C1.2: 175 euros each.